-We present different experiments to demonstrate the effect of 1) Model Initialization, 2) Embedding Distillation, 3) Fine-tuning strategies, 4) Compression capability and 5) Extension and generality of our method. \paragraph{Initialization} We do an ablation study on all the three language pairs defined in Section \ref{sec:setup}, to conclude, if random initialization is better than model based initialization.
-We conclude that model based initialization, consistently performs better (Table \ref{tab:abl1}). \paragraph{Embedding Distillation} Table~\ref{tab:abl2} presents different compression rates on the Pt-En task, and embedding distillation performs better across all of them.
+\paragraph{Initialization} We do an ablation study on all the three language pairs defined in Section \ref{sec:setup}, to conclude, if random initialization is better than model-based initialization.
+We conclude that model-based initialization, consistently performs better (Table \ref{tab:abl1}). \paragraph{Embedding Distillation} Table~\ref{tab:abl2} presents different compression rates on the Pt-En task, and embedding distillation performs better across all of them.
 In Table~\ref{tab:abl1}, we see that across all language pairs when we initialize our model using weights from the funneling decomposition, we improve when using Embedding Distillation during finetuning.
-We performed embedding distillation with random initialization only on the smaller Pt-En dataset and observed that Embedding Distillation improves BLEU score. \paragraph{Compression Rate} We demonstrate in Table~\ref{tab:abl2} that it is possible to compress the embedding up to 15.86x with only a 2\% drop in BLEU score for Pt-En. \paragraph{Re-training} Fine-tuning is an important component in our method and we demonstrate through our experiments that at convergence most of the techniques are close in performance.
-Table~\ref{tab:abl3} shows that freezing embedding weights and re-training the network weights or vice versa leads to a sharp drop in BLEU score, thus, we need to re-train all the weights.
-The use of a non-linearity and adding embedding distillation also improves BLEU score after finetuning. \paragraph{Extension} We experimented with applying two key lessons from our method, namely, using a non-linear function and embedding distillation, to a model initialized with group partitions of the GroupReduce method~\citep{chen2018groupreduce}, we refer to this method as \textit{GroupFunneling}.
+We performed embedding distillation with random initialization only on the smaller Pt-En dataset and observed that Embedding Distillation improves BLEU score even with random initialization. \paragraph{Compression Rate} We demonstrate in Table~\ref{tab:abl2} that it is possible to compress the embedding up to 15.86x with only a 2\% drop in BLEU score for Pt-En. \paragraph{Re-training} Fine-tuning is an important component in our method and we demonstrate through our experiments that at convergence most of the techniques are close in performance.
+Table~\ref{tab:abl3} shows that freezing embedding weights and re-training just the network weights or vice versa leads to a sharp drop in BLEU score, thus, we need to re-train all the weights.
+The use of a non-linearity and adding embedding distillation also improves BLEU score after finetuning. \paragraph{Alpha ($\alpha$) Value Sensitivity Analysis} We performed a sensitivity analysis on the $\alpha$ hyper-parameter introduced by our method.
+Table \ref{tab:abl5} presents our findings.
+We can see that the method is not very sensitive to the change in $\alpha$ value.
+We did not tune the alpha for our different experiments but chose the value which gave us good validation results on the WMT En-De translation task.
+The results of this analysis suggest that we can gain a little performance if we tune alpha for every dataset. \paragraph{Extension} We experimented with applying two key lessons from our method, namely, using a non-linear function and embedding distillation, to a model initialized with group partitions of the GroupReduce method~\cite{chen2018groupreduce}, we refer to this method as \textit{GroupFunneling}.
 Table~\ref{tab:abl4} shows that, \textit{GroupFunneling} achieves a higher BLEU score on Pt-En compared to GroupReduce.